BenAcord/AutoRpt/templates/training/pen-200-lab/report/00-execsummary.md

 The house cleaning portions of the assessment ensures that remnants of the penetration test are removed.
 Often fragments of tools or user accounts are left on an organization's computer which can cause security issues down the road.
 Ensuring that we are meticulous and no remnants of our penetration test are left over is important.

-After collecting trophies from the exam network was completed, I removed all user accounts and passwords as well as the Meterpreter services installed on the system.
+After collecting trophies from the lab network was completed, I removed all user accounts and passwords as well as the Meterpreter services installed on the system.

 Offensive Security should not have to remove any user accounts or services from the system.

-# Details